fc9734ygn/Macavity/README.md

 <b>Navigation</b>

-The application uses Navigation component  for navigation between fragments which are hosted by two activities.
+The application uses Navigation Component  for navigation between fragments which are hosted by two activities.

 <b>Programming language</b>